Extract Google results is a widely used technique to retrieve data and analyse them to take better decisions. The uses are innumerable:

 To collect the data for multiple keywords, just write the keywords separated by commas, or select a range of cells containing the keywords, as follow:

-You can also be interested in getting only some datapoints (for example the link only or the meta title only).
+You can also be interested in getting only some parts of each result (for example the link only or the meta title only).
 To do so, you have to input a second parameter to your function that we call selector.

 The function will then be written as: